 - 3 people = 1-2 years

 - 4+ people = Annually

 Most of our clients pump annually!
 For an average $300 expense, it protects against a $20,000+ septic replacement as long as possible.

 If you have a garbage disposal, you will typically need more frequent pumpings, as a greater amount of solids enter your tank this way.
 This is a significant reason why most of our clients pump annually; we tell people to live your life inside, and we will take care of your system outside by pumping annually.

 With all of these factors in mind, you will likely need your professional pumping from a septic pump company every 1-3 years on average.
-Delaware Valley Septic, Sewer & Storm, our septic system professionals can help you to determine just when your septic system pumping is required.
-We also offer routine septic system inspections, during which your sludge layer will be checked and maintained.
+Delaware Valley Septic, Sewer & Storm’s professionals can help you determine when septic system and storm pumping is required.
+We also offer routine inspections, during which your sludge layer will be checked and maintained.
 We provide our septic system pumping services to parts of Chester, Delaware and Montgomery Counties, including:

 - Newtown Square